-According to data published in 2019 - concerning 2017 - in Italy the gross electric energy amount produced from renewable energy sources reached 35%.
+According to the data released on March 29, 2021 by the GSE in the Statistical Report on Energy from Renewable Sources in Italy - related to 2019 - in this country the total gross production from renewable sources has reached almost 40% of the electricity mix.
 Hydropower is the most used renewable energy source.
 How many hydroelectric plants are there in Italy, and where are they located?
 We sometimes have to deal with huge constructions.
 There are, oftentimes, not cared much about, even by those living just a few kilometres away.
 Only just recently, people began to do more in this respect, to bring the public and these huge engineering works closer, by organizing exhibitions and guided visits.

 Hydroelectric Power in Italy

 Hydropower is Italy’s most productive renewable energy sector.
 Hydropower plants, in fact, produce 41% of the overall generated electric energy here: 46 TWh every year, which amounts to 16.5% of Italy’s total amount of produced electricity.
 But how many plants are needed to generate this power?
 There are 4,300 hydroelectric plants in Italy, with over 1500 people working there.
 In most cases, the existing hydroelectric plants are quite old, as they were built more than 70 years ago.
 Their capacity to generate energy is endangered by two things: their age and the consequences brought about by climate change.
 These two factors, jointly, undermine the potential of many of these plants.